jokikim/ReactSqlMaster/README.md

     - `select * from suppliers`
     - `select * from territories`

-:white_check_mark: Dark Mode and Theme Persistence. \
+:white_check_mark: Dark Mode and Theme Persistence \

   Customize your experience with the flexibility to switch between Dark Mode and Light Mode.
 Your chosen theme is intelligently saved in Local Storage, ensuring your preferred mode is maintained across sessions.
 Enjoy a visually tailored environment that suits your preference every time you return.

-:white_check_mark: Full-Screen Editor Mode.\
+:white_check_mark: Full-Screen Editor Mode \

    Experience a distraction-free workspace by effortlessly switching to a full-screen view of the editor with a single click.

-:white_check_mark: Split View for Enhanced Productivity. \
+:white_check_mark: Split View for Enhanced Productivity \

   Elevate your workflow with the dynamic split view feature.
 Seamlessly examine your SQL code in the Code Editor alongside real-time query results.
 This intuitive split window allows you to effortlessly drag the divider vertically, adapting the view to your precise needs.
 Experience unparalleled convenience as you edit and observe outcomes in a synchronized manner, boosting your productivity.

-:white_check_mark: Query Execution Time Insight. \
+:white_check_mark: Query Execution Time Insight \

   Gain valuable insights into query performance with our execution time feature.
 Track the precise duration it takes for your SQL query to run and fetch results.
 This real-time feedback empowers you to optimize and fine-tune your queries for efficiency and speed.
 Stay in control of your data analysis process by monitoring execution times at a glance.

-:white_check_mark: Comprehensive Table Schema Insights. \
+:white_check_mark: Comprehensive Table Schema Insights \

   UsExplore the details of your tables effortlessly.
 Our user-friendly interface provides you with comprehensive information about your data, including the total number of rows, the option to specify rows per page for easy navigation, and a clear view of table headers.
 This intuitive table schema view equips you with the insights you need to effectively analyze and manipulate your data, enhancing your data analysis experience.

-:white_check_mark: Informative Toast Notifications. \
+:white_check_mark: Informative Toast Notifications \

   Stay informed at every step of your query execution.
 Our application keeps you in the loop with informative toast notifications.
 Whether your query runs successfully or encounters an error, you'll receive timely and clear notifications, ensuring that you're always aware of the status of your queries.
 These toast notifications are designed to enhance your user experience, providing valuable feedback and keeping you updated on the progress of your tasks.

-:white_check_mark: Export Data in CSV or JSON Format. \
+:white_check_mark: Export Data in CSV or JSON Format \

   Empower yourself with the ability to export query results effortlessly.
 Our application offers a convenient feature that allows you to download your query results in either CSV or JSON format, providing flexibility and compatibility with various data processing tools.
 Whether you need to share your data with colleagues or import it into other applications, you can easily do so with just a few clicks.
 This feature enhances your data management capabilities and streamlines your workflow.